Margaret Millar: Styles and themes

 Many websites cite her as working as a screenwriter for Warner Brothers just after World War II, but no further details are given as to what she may have worked on, even on imdb.com.
 Around that time, Warners bought the option on her novel The Iron Gates, with its portrait of a woman descending into madness, but reportedly Bette Davis and other prominent Warner Brothers actresses ultimately turned it down because the memorable protagonist is missing for the last third of the story.
 The film was never produced.
-In the early '60s, two of her novels (Beast in View and Rose's Last Summer, the latter starred Mary Astor) were adapted for the anthology TV series Alfred Hitchcock Presents and Thriller.
+In the early '60s, two of her novels were adapted for the anthology TV series Alfred Hitchcock Presents and Thriller: Beast in View and Rose's Last Summer, which starred Mary Astor.

 While she was not known for any one recurring detective (unlike her husband, whose constant gumshoe was Lew Archer), she occasionally used a detective character for more than one novel.
 Among her occasional ongoing sleuths were Canadians Dr. Paul Prye (her first invention, in the earliest books) and Inspector Sands (a quiet, unassuming Canadian police inspector who might be the most endearing of her recurring inventions).
 In the California years, a few books featured either Joe Quinn, a rather down-on-his-luck private eye, or Tom Aragon, a young, Hispanic lawyer.

 Most of Millar's books are still in print in America.
 Starting in 2016, Soho Syndicate has published a large selection of omnibus re-issues grouped by theme.
 Many are available as single ebooks.